joshua-decoder/joshua-decoder.github.com/4.0/lattice.md

 (the usual case) or a lattice.
 If a lattice, a feature will be activated that accumulates the cost of different paths through the lattice.
 In this case, you need to ensure that a weight for this feature is present in [your model file](decoder.html).

+The main caveats with Joshua's PLF lattice support are that the lattice needs to be listed on a single line.